Voyado Engage

 Delta sharing

-Delta Sharing is an open protocol that lets Voyado share live datasets securely with external recipients without copying data.
+Delta Sharing is an open protocol that lets Engage share live datasets securely with external recipients without copying data.
 Recipients connect with standard tools (Spark, pandas, Power BI, Tableau, etc.) using a small credential file or OIDC federation and can query data in real time.
 It’s read‑only by design.

 How Delta Sharing works